Getting to and around southern Laos

 Coming from Bangkok:

 Direct buses from Bangkok to Pakse take 10-11 hours.
-Or fly from Bangkok DMK airport (smaller, faster and more efficient than BKK airport by far) to Ubon Ratchathani, overnight in Ubon and then get the 3-hour morning bus to Pakse.
-(You can also take the train from Bangkok to Ubon.)
+Or fly from Bangkok DMK airport (smaller, faster and more efficient than BKK airport by far) to Ubon Ratchathani and d then get the 3-hour bus to Pakse at either 8:40 AM or 3 PM.
+(You can also take the train from Bangkok to Ubon.) if you miss the Ubon -Pakse international bus, you can take a van from Ubon Ratchathani and get off at the border.
+The road is good.

 Coming from Northern Laos: